Franklin, NC · Carolina SmokieseXp Realty · NC License

 The refundable equity deposit: what it actually means financially

-For buyers who want the Cashiers-plateau private-club experience without the trophy-club price tier, Trillium is the structural answer.
-The course is not Wade Hampton's Tom Fazio #1, but the lake access on Glenville is a feature Wade Hampton does not have at all.
+For buyers who want the Cashiers-plateau private-club experience without the trophy-club price tier, Trillium is often the structural answer.
+The course is not the top-ranked Wade Hampton Tom Fazio layout, but the lake access on Glenville is a feature Wade Hampton does not have at all.

 The family-and-grandchildren culture